North Korea missile launch: Are US options diminishing?

 campaign to push for the denuclearization of the Korean Peninsula.

-The US has said it doesn't seek regime change, however North Korea says it needs to develop its weapons program to prevent an imminent US invasion.
+The United States has said it doesn't seek regime change, but North Korea says it needs to develop its weapons program to prevent an imminent US invasion.

 While the White House says diplomacy is preferred when it comes to dealing with Pyongyang, talks will not be unconditional and a military option remains "on the table."

-US Secretary of State Rex Tillerson said that North Korea, which the US has accused of reneging on previous agreements, must offer some sort of proof that it will negotiate in good faith.
+US Secretary of State Rex Tillerson said that North Korea, which the United States has accused of reneging on previous agreements, must offer some sort of proof that it will negotiate in good faith.

 He said last week at a State Department